openenergymonitor/EmonGLCD/readme.md

 ## Using with emonpi

 The latest emonglcd firmware supports reading data that is transmitted via emonpi.
-Simply edit firmware/SolarPV.ino and ensure line 63 has the nodeId of your emonpi A companion script (emonglcd-send.pl) has been provided in this repo that reads any emonhub node/feed values and transmits them to mulitple emonglcd
+Simply edit firmware/SolarPV.ino and ensure line 63 has the nodeId of your emonpi.
+A companion script (emonglcd-send.pl) has been provided in this repo that reads any emonhub node/feed values and transmits them to mulitple emonglcd(s).
 Simply place the emonglcd-send.cfg file in /etc , edit it with your emonGLCD nodeid(s) and the variables you wish to use for solarW, utilityW, solarKwh and utilityKwh.
 The script will update the emonpi each time any of these node variables change in emonhub. emonglcd-send.pl works by subscribing to these topics via MQTT and using MQTT to make RF transmit requests to emonhub (which are then sent to each emonglcd).